kovidgoyal/kitty/docs/pointer-shapes.rst

 This is a simple escape code that can be used by terminal programs to change the shape of the mouse pointer.
-This is useful for buttons/links, dragging to resize panes, etc. It is based on the original escape code proposal from xterm however, it properly specifies names for the different cursors in a system independent manner, adds a stack for easy push/pop of shapes, allows programs to query support and specifies interaction with other terminal state.
+This is useful for buttons/links, dragging to resize panes, etc. It is based on the original escape code proposal from xterm however, it properly specifies names for the different shapes in a system independent manner, adds a stack for easy push/pop of shapes, allows programs to query support and specifies interaction with other terminal state.